a11smiles/WellArchitected-OpenHack/challenges/ch0/README.md

 #### DNS Mappings

 External FQDNs must be globally unique.
 Therefore, all public DNS host names have a six-character alphanumeric code appended in the format below.

+> NOTE: The appended code is generated randomly on initial deployment of the infrastructure into the OpenHack environment.
+The code is consistent for all resources within an individual team's Azure subscription.
+However, the code differs between teams.

 | DNS                     | Mapping |
 | ----------------------- | ------- |
 | woodgroveelb######      | External load balancer |